sundgenomics/sundgenomics.github.io/README.md

     Due to fancoil service, there will be no sequencing on June 16.
+    The platform will be closed Jul 14-Aug 1.

 [//]: # (This is a comment)
 [//]: # "Comment"